jamezmca/learn-to-code/course notes/git_github.md

 5. Once again, push your branch to GitHub per step 8 above.
     - If you check the GitHub MR you made, you fixes should be included and the merge conflicts gone, leaving your code to be merged!

+## Chapter 2 - Security

+Having your code online in a GitHub repository has many great benefits.
+But it can also be dangerous if you're working with secure keys or code that you wish to keep private and safe.
+Fortunately, GitHub accomidates for all security preferences, but it's important to know how to configure your projects correctly.

+### 2.1 Public vs Private Repos

+When you create a GitHub repo, you have the choice to make it public or private.
+Public repos are considered **open source** as anyone can look at your code, make versions of it, or copy it essentially.
+This can be great as it allows coders to share their knowledge.

+However, if you have private information in your code or secure keys such as **API Keys** that you want to keep hidden from the world to prevent you ending up with a multi-million dollar bill for a service someone used in your name, then it's possible to make your repo **private**.

+> You can configure the visibility settings via the settings on your repo.

+### 2.2 Environment Variables (.env files)

+Another way of protecting special keys or passwords is via the use of a `.env` file.
+Inside of an environment variables files, we can simply assign our special keys to variable names that we can then use throughout out code base.
+The means that our code base doesn't have numerous instances of our secret keys plastered throughout it.
+Instead our keys are only written once inside a secure `.env` file that we can then refer to via their variable names instead.

+### 2.2.1 Git Ignore Files (.gitignore)

+It's important to note that your `.env` files are not immediately secure.
+If you upload your `.env` file to a public GitHub repo, then people can still view this file and copy your keys.
+Instead, we want to keep them soley on our local device; in other words, we **DO NOT** upload our `.env` files to our GitHub repos.

+We do this by including the `.env` inside of a file called `.gitignore`.
+The Git ignore file gets uploaded to GitHub and it will tell Git to not include the `.env` file with your repo.
+So you can do all your normal Git actions and the `.env` file will remain untouched and safe on your computer.

+> Occassionally, secret keys will be included in files where it's just easier to have them in the GitHub repo.
+In these cases, I will upload them to GitHub & just private the repo so that no one can see it!

 ## Final Words

 I hope that these notes give you the knowledge you need to excel as a GIT maestro!
 If you've enjoyed the repo, please consider giving it a ***star ⭐️***, and be sure to check out the other guides available so you can become the ultimate developer today :P